 The reasons for a reconfiguration vary (e.g., new requirements, component failures or attacks) and require input from different internal components of the platform, as well as from external agents and the environment.
 The constraints on reconfiguration may be defined in entirely different ways.
 The global demand for adaptive physical systems with enhanced requirements pertaining to their safety and security is increasing due to the rise of the internet of things and the sustainable growth of smart industry.
-All these factors lead to the conclusion that building adaptive MILS-based solutions must include the platform, as a combination of hardware, overall assurance strategy, and track the evidence resulting from analysis of system components, using diverse assurance measures and tools.
+All these factors lead to the conclusion that building adaptive MILS-based solutions must include the platform, as a combination of hardware, firmware and software for resource sharing, and the means to describe system architecture, component failures and their propagation, mechanisms for runtime monitoring and adaption, and an automated framework in which to state the claims for the adaptive system, expose the overall assurance strategy, and track the evidence resulting from analysis of system components, using diverse assurance measures and tools.
 Adaptive MILS refers both to the platform and all the necessary artifacts and methodology for building adaptive and resilient solutions.